 The spruce tree outside my bedroom window was the subject of my first landscape painting.
 I was ten.
 It was winter.
 I had one brush, an 8″ x 10″ canvas-covered board, and four colors of paint: green, white, black, and blue.
-I have no idea what happened to that painting, but I remember well sitting on my bed, looking at the tall evergreen through the window, and trying to figure out how to paint it.
+I sat on my bed and painted the tall spruce tree I could see through the window.

 There are as many reasons to create art as there are artists.
 I love trees, clouds, rocks, grasses, streams, the changing seasons, and being outside, so painting the landscape is a very natural choice for me.
-In 2015, I got interested in plein air painting and that’s what I do when the weather cooperates.
-I’m not an all-weather plein air painter though, so I needed options for studio painting and chose to try still life and floral, which is my way of bringing nature inside.
+Plein air painting informs my studio work, and I bring nature inside when I paint florals and still life.

 As I reflect on my progress as a human being and a painter, I know that nature touches my soul.
 It’s my teacher and I’m a willing student.